Fall 2025 Groups and workshops

 Building Community with BIPOC Women/Women of Color Group

 This group is designed for BIPOC Women/Women of Color to learn self-care strategies that promote emotional wellness and offer connection with other BIPOC women.
-Thursdays at 4pm starting on February 27th.
-If interested in learning more please join our info session on Thursday, February 13th @ 4pm.
+Start date TBD.

 Location: Grossman Library